Skip to content

 });

-So that the leaflet map is correctly removed from memory and gracefuly removed from the interface.
+So that the leaflet map is correctly removed from memory and gracefully removed from the interface.

 Correctly cleaning your app

 When exiting an app, just like when exiting a GUI step, you should correctly clean up your Javascript code.
-In RPGM Client 4.x, every app launched will use and re-use the same Javascript context.
-This means some app might not work properly if they are executed several times in the same RPGM Client instance, if they use some JS code and don't properly clean up.
+In RPGM Client 4.x, every app launched will use and reuse the same Javascript context.
+This means some apps might not work properly if they are executed several times in the same RPGM Client instance, if they use some JS code and don't properly clean up.

-For example, when including leaflet.js as a custom JS file in an app, this will load the leaflet.js file in the memory, and populate the Javascript context with a global L variable which holds the whole leaflet module.
-When exiting the app, RPGM remove the leaflet.js file but does not know that Leaflet set the L variable: you have to remove it yourself because some other apps could need to use this L variable.
+For example, when including leaflet.js as a custom JS file in an app, this will load the leaflet.js file in the memory and populate the Javascript context with a global L variable, which holds the whole leaflet module.
+When exiting the app, RPGM removes the leaflet.js file but does not know that Leaflet has set the L variable: you have to remove it yourself because some other apps could need to use this L variable.

 For this, there is a RPGM Javascript event called willDispose that is called just before exiting an entire app.